rayandrew/clio/README.md

 6. Given folder path, we can train a model like so.
 This trains a non-retraining model using the first chunk.
 `./r s/train initial_only --data ./runs/exp/tencent/1063/1m/iops/processed/gradual/105_117/ -o ./runs/exp/tencent/1063/1m/iops/experiments/gradual/105_117/`

-7. We can plot the results of the experiment like so `./r s/train plot_exp -i ./runs/exp/tencent/1063/1m/iops/experiments/gradual/105_117/ -o ./runs/exp/tencent/1063/1m/iops/experiments/gradual/105_117/plot/`
+7. We can plot the results of the experiment 1 by 1 like so `./r s/train plot_exp -i output/1063/iops/experiments/gradual/6350_6650 -o output/1063/iops/experiments/gradual/6350_6650/plot/`

+or, run a plotting loop by giving the folder path of your experiments.
+The output will be in the /plot subdirectory within each experiment folder
+`./r s/train plot_exp_glob -i output/1063/iops/experiments`
+`./r s/train plot_exp_glob -i ./runs/exp/tencent/1063/1m/iops/experiments`

 Misc:
 - [Plotting concated cdf] ./r cdf_concat_from_replay_dir_glob -d /home/cc/clio/output/iops/replayed/ -o ./plot_cdf -f